The Hungarian Knights of the Golden Spur

 (Hungarian: “aranysarkantyús lovag”, Latin: “eques auratus” or “eques aureatus”)

 In fact, the knights were persons knighted during the ceremony of Hungarian kings’ coronations.
-It was not a regular knight order, its membership did not result in any special privileges or duties.
+The inauguration of the golden-spurred knights was meant to elevate the light of the royal coronation.
+Therefore, they did not form the organization of the order either and were only part of the Hungarian historical traditions in the coronation ceremony, when the crowned king’s first action was to knight suitable and/or appointed persons.
+This was an important secular element that contributed to the originally completely ecclesial ceremony.
+So it was not a regular knight order, its membership did not result in any special privileges or duties.
 The knightly title was not hereditary, it was given only for personal use.
-However, the knights were authorized, to wear real golden spurs, attached to their boots at the ceremony, and they also wore a small golden spur on their hats.
+However, the knights were authorized to wear real golden spurs, attached to their boots at the ceremony, and they also wore a small golden spur on their hats.

 The legend of the knights of the golden spur dates back to the Battle of the Milvian Bridge in Rome, which took place on October 28, 312, when Constantine I (306-337), co-ruler of the Roman Empire defeated Maxentius (306-312), another co-ruler who fell from the bridge to the Tiber during the battle and drowned.
 Subsequently, Constantine became Augustus (emperor) of the Western Roman Empire, and later on, declared Christianity as the official state religion.